-Your Dallas Cosmetic Dentist Explains Dental Veneers
+Your Cosmetic Dentist in Northwest Dallas, Texas Explains Dental Veneers

 A dental veneer is a wafer-thin shell of tooth-colored material that fits over the outside of a tooth.
 Veneers are a popular option for cosmetic dentistry because they are a less intrusive option than dental crowns, and provide much quicker results than braces or aligners.
 They are also popular because of their wide range of uses: they can be used to brighten and correct discolored teeth, straighten a smile, close gaps, correct a misshapen tooth, and fix fractures and chips.
 Veneers are also quite durable and resistant to staining, particularly porcelain veneers.